Foundation first, framing second.

-The Tappen Project started where every honest build does — in the dirt.
+The Ranch Remodel started where every honest build does — in the dirt.
 New footings set against the original 1988 structure, ready to carry a 36×42 garage with a vaulted bonus room above and a complete home addition behind it.
+Then up went the sticks: trusses set, sheathing nailed, bonus room deck out — framing in North Dakota wind.

 Steel siding, board-and-batten, barn-style doors.

 Charcoal steel siding with a complementary steel accent color and vertical board-and-batten — the customer’s design, executed exactly.
 Three-bay barn-style overhead doors anchor the garage.
-The standard never wavered: my customers get exactly what they want.
+The standard never wavered: craftsmanship you can see, communication you can count on.

 Maple cabinets, stone counters, and a real breakfast nook.